How Good is Exercise Therapy for Depression?

 A lot heavier than actual weights you can find in a gym.

 Barbell weights, if done correctly, will make you stronger in body and mind.

-Everyone knows that starting a workout program can help improve your physique.
+You know that starting a workout program can help improve your physique.

-How many people realize that when your mood is low, a few sets of squats and deadlifts might be the best prescription?
+But, how many people realize that when your mood is low, a few sets of squats and deadlifts might be the best prescription?

 Squats and Deadlifts as Exercise Therapy for Depression